TheColorRed/query-builder/README.md

 (async () => {
   // Get the user
-  let user = await users.firstOrNew({ id: 1 });
+  let user = await users.firstOrNew({ id: 1 }, {
-  // If the user with an id of 1 is not found create a new user if (user.new) {
-    // These keys MUST be in the "fillable" array within the Model.
-    // Values not in the fillable array will be skipped. user.set({
     username: 'MrAwesome',
     password: genPassHash('abc123'),
     email: 'example@example.com',
     // This is not in the fillable array, it will be ignored:
     dob: '1990-01-01'
   });
-    // Insert as a new item
+  // If the user with an id of 1 is not found create a new user if (user.new) {
     let info = await user.save();
     console.log(info.insertId);
   }